Skip to navigation Skip to content

 6

-If on the YA/Austudy grant date (see Table 5 for information on assessing the grant date), the remaining duration of the course is:
+If on the YA/Austudy grant date (for further information about assessing the grant date, see Table 5), the amount of full-time study the customer has left to complete in the course is:

 • one academic year or greater in length, go to Step 8